[ 3 min read ]

 Maybe we need it in order to establish a connection with another human being?
 When we have nothing in common it’s freaking scary and awfully difficult to deal with the other person.
 We prefer to avoid any contact with them.
 Of course we will deal with them anyway because oftentimes we don’t have a choice, but it’s not nice and we feel like something pushes us back (and they’re in a similar situation) when we have very little in common (or think / assume that we have very little in common, but are wrong — but our perception is the reality to us, not the true nature of things).

 Our ability to form movements based on ideas and beliefs and cooperate with other human beings is our greatest strength.
-It’s what differentiates us form other species, they say.
+It’s what differentiates us from other species, they say.

 What would happen to this strength if we were to rid ourselves of our ability to judge and compare?
 In order to compare we first need to form some judgement.
 We need judgement to be able to say which is the thing we prefer.
 Without judgement (or whatever we want to call this functionality) we wouldn’t be able to join any movement.
 We would be chronically indecisive.